 State machines are one of several programming methods used to create functional logic.
 The state machine interface offers a diagramatic approach to perform work as you move between states using transitions.

 - State - represents the current state the machine or process is in.
 When moving in or out of a state Actions can be fired.
-The Initial State is automatically run at bootup after Screen.screenready fires.
-All of the initial states fire asynchronously which means you cannot prioritize one over another.
+The Initial State is automatically run at bootup after Screen.screenready System Event fires.
+Initial states of all State Machines fire asynchronously which means you cannot prioritize one over another.

 - Transition - Called by a CCM action from an external event to move from one state to another or from within a state in the State Machine.
 Examples of external events can be a button press in a menu page or any user created event or system native event.
 An action can also be called from the transition that will be fired when the transition completes.

 - Conditional Transition - A transition may have a condition attached to it and is called by an event just like a normal transition to move to a different state only when a condition is met.
 This is done using a logic expression for the transition, if the condition evaluates to true, the transition will complete and move to the next state.
 If it evaluates to false no action is taken.
 To utilize this feature the name of the condition is called rather than the name of the transition.